-In this article we will provide an in depth look at what Tours are, the Tour module options, pros and cons of different Tour checkpoints and some common Tour set up.
+This article will provide an in-depth look at what Tours are, the Tour module options, the pros and cons of different Tour checkpoints, and some common tour setups.

 What is a Tour?

-Tours are used to generate a report listing “checkpoints” completed by a m-Post user at a site location.
-There are a variety of ways to setup checkpoints and how they are to be scanned at a post location.
-Checkpoints are customizable to provide the client what they need to see in the reports.
+Tours generate a report listing "checkpoints" completed by a m-Post user at a site location.
+There are various ways to set up checkpoints and scan them at a post location.
+Checkpoints are customizable to provide clients with what they need to see in the reports

 Tour Management